yfralam/yfralam.github.io/content/posts/anomalies/pheno.md

 ![Feynman diagram corresponding to chiral anomaly with gravitons.](/posts/anomalies/img/grav.PNG)

 The standard model is absolutely beautiful.
-For matching with experiment and seeing all the specifies of matter and forces that we do, the is **nothing else I could have written down.**
+For matching with experiment and seeing all the specifies of matter and forces that we do, there is **nothing else I could have written down.**

 ### Green and Schwarz